EarthSystemSci/DesertMIP/docs/resources/data.md

-# Data & Resources
+# Input Forcing Datasets & Code Repository

-DesertMIP is committed to open science and providing high-quality forcing datasets for the climate modeling community.
+DesertMIP is strongly committed to open science.
+We provide high-fidelity, spatiotemporally dynamic boundary condition datasets to the global climate modeling community to facilitate the execution of our experimental protocol.

-## Forcing Datasets
+## Official Forcing Datasets

-Our primary output for ESM developers is the **DesertMIP Transient Boundary Dataset (v1.0)**.
+Our primary scientific output for Earth System Model (ESM) developers is the **DesertMIP Transient Boundary Dataset (v1.0)**.

+### Dataset Specifications
-* **Spatial Resolution:** Native $0.25^\circ \times 0.25^\circ$ (regridded to standard CMIP resolutions).
+* **Spatial Resolution:** Native $0.25^\circ \times 0.25^\circ$ (with conservative regridding tools available for standard CMIP resolutions).
-* **Temporal Resolution:** Monthly transients.
+* **Temporal Resolution:** Monthly transient states (capturing seasonal and interannual boundary shifts).
-* **Format:** NetCDF4 (CF-compliant).
+* **Format:** NetCDF4 (Strictly CF-compliant).

-This dataset is derived from a combination of high-resolution satellite products (including ESA WorldCover and MODIS) and machine learning-driven algorithms that predict future boundary shifts under various SSPs.
+* **Methodology:** This dataset is derived from a synergetic combination of high-resolution Earth Observation records (e.g., ESA WorldCover, MODIS) and advanced predictive algorithms forecasting future expansion/contraction under distinct Shared Socioeconomic Pathways (SSPs).

-## Data Access
+## Data Access Pathways

-*The forcing datasets for Tier-1 experiments are currently undergoing internal validation.*
+The forcing datasets for Tier-1 transient experiments are currently undergoing final internal validation and spatial smoothing to prevent numerical shocks in coupled models.

-Once the GMD protocol paper is published, the data will be hosted on the **Earth System Grid Federation (ESGF)** and a secondary mirror on **Zenodo** with a registered DOI for easy access.
+Upon the publication of our experimental design protocol in *Geoscientific Model Development (GMD)*, the fully vetted datasets will be distributed via:
+1. **Primary Node:** Earth System Grid Federation (ESGF) input data directory.
+2. **Secondary Mirror:** Zenodo repository (assigned with a permanent DOI for proper academic citation and persistent access).

-## Code Repository
+## Open-Source Code Repository

-All pre-processing scripts, boundary generation algorithms, and evaluation notebooks used by the DesertMIP steering committee will be available in our GitHub organization under an MIT License.
-Researchers are encouraged to use these tools to process the forcing data for their specific ESM grids.
+All algorithmic frameworks, pre-processing utilities, and dynamic boundary generation scripts curated by the DesertMIP Steering Committee are entirely open-source.

+We provide these tools under an MIT License via our **GitHub Organization**.
+Modeling groups are encouraged to utilize our scalable pipelines to confidently regrid and ingest the dynamic forcing files into their native ESM grids:

+* **Interpolation Scripts:** Mass- and energy-conserving regridding utilities.
+* **Evaluation Notebooks:** Jupyter notebooks for offline verification of the forcing data prior to fully coupled execution.

+For access to the code base and detailed technical documentation, please visit the [DesertMIP GitHub Repository](https://github.com/EarthSystemSci/DesertMIP).